-The University Center at Kaua'i Community College provides access to higher education, via distance education, and provides local support services to help students reach their educational goal.
-The Center brings more than 60 University of Hawai'i (UH) certificate, bachelor, and graduate programs not offered at Kaua'i Community College to Kaua'i residents.
+The University Center at Kaua'i Community College provides University of Hawai'i (UH) online students with access to higher education and local support services to help students navigate their distance education journey.
+The Center brings more than 50 UH certificate, bachelor, and graduate programs not offered at Kaua'i Community College to Kaua'i residents.
 Students take classes through cable television, the Internet, polycom, and/or interactive television.
-If you would like more information on UC programs, events, and support services, please visit our webpage (https://kauai.hawaii.edu/university-center), call our office (808-245-8330), email our office (uckauai@hawaii.edu), visit our website (https://kauai.hawaii.edu/university-center) or stop by the University Center, located on the second floor of the One Stop Center.
+If you would like more information on UC programs, events, and support services, please visit our webpage (https://kauai.hawaii.edu/university-center), call our office (808-245-8330), email our office (uckauai@hawaii.edu), or stop by the University Center, located on the second floor of the One Stop Center.